 It's highly flexible, so you can set your own timetable and study at your own pace.
 You can get started right away with a small deposit, and pay the rest with an interest-free payment plan.

-Plus, you’ll be supported throughout your studies by your professional AAT tutor and our excellent student support team.
+Plus, you’ll be supported throughout your studies by your professional AAT tutor, live online classrooms and our excellent student support team.

 That’s why our AAT Foundation level pass rate is a brilliant 97%.

 *Based on 1,008 exam sittings and 979 passes by ICS Learn AAT Foundation (Level 2) (AQ2013) students between July 2015 and June 2016.

 If you need more comprehensive accounting skills, have a look at our AAT Foundation Certificate in Accounting, which also covers bookkeeping.

 The AAT Foundation Certificate in Bookkeeping (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 2, or Level 5 in the Scottish system.

 This course has a Total Qualification Time (TQT) value of 160 hours.
 The TQT is a measure of how long it will take to complete a qualification and includes the Guided Learning Hours as well as any unsupervised learning and time spent on independent research.

 To achieve the AAT Foundation Certificate in Bookkeeping, you need to complete two units: